 This super easy banana bread is moist but light and is just 4 Smart Points per serving on Weight Watchers Freestyle plan.
-It is 4 SmartPoints per slice on the myWW Blue & myWW Purple plan and 5 SmartPoints on the myWW Green plan.
+It is 4 SmartPoints per portion on the myWW Blue & myWW Purple plan and 5 SmartPoints on the myWW Green plan.

 You may well ask why I called this banana bread, banana bread rather than banana cake.